All the Recording Tips You Need to Make Great Music

-Even though you could technically record whatever you wanted with the cheapest gear in a bad sounding room, it’s going to make for a lousy sounding album, especially if you don’t even know how to use all of the gear.
+Even though you could technically record whatever you wanted with the cheapest gear in a bad-sounding room, it will make for a lousy-sounding album, especially if you don’t even know how to use all of the gear.

-Instead, you want to focus on getting the best sound possible with the right equipment and techniques in a reasonably controlled room.
+Instead, you want to get the best sound possible with the right equipment in a reasonably controlled room.
 You don’t need incredibly expensive high-end equipment, but you also don’t want bottom-of-the-barrel garbage gear either.

 Take care to check out each instrument before you start recording to ensure it’s in its best condition.
 You don’t want to rush into things and record an instrument that buzzes or makes annoying noises.

 First rule of recording: Set up your instruments and make sure they all sound as good as they can.

 - Restringing the guitar if the strings are starting to sound dull